maxdiluca/massimilianodiluca/content/home/collaborate.md

   css_class = ""
 +++

-I welcome enquiries from prospective PhD students, postdoctoral researchers, and collaborators interested in perception and interaction in virtual and mixed reality.

-Current topics of interest include:

-- Haptics and multisensory feedback for XR
-- Measuring and modelling interaction in immersive systems
-- Perceptual limits of latency, synchrony, and timing
-- Human movement, embodiment, and hand interaction in VR
-- Computational models and AI tools for perception-driven interfaces
+I supervise PhD students, postdoctoral researchers, MSc students, and interdisciplinary teams working at the intersection of perception science, XR, haptics, computational modelling, and human-AI interaction.
+Current recruitment priorities include active perception in mixed reality, sensorimotor interaction with virtual objects, AI-driven avatars for music performance, perceptual limits of latency and synchrony, and measurement methods for XR systems.

+Prospective students and collaborators should contact me with a short description of their research question, relevant background, and how their interests connect to the VR Lab, BhamXR, ARME/JAMS, EXPLORA, or XR interaction research.

 The most productive projects usually sit between psychology, computer science, engineering, creative practice, and industry needs.
+The lab culture is interdisciplinary, empirical, technically grounded, and oriented toward outputs that can be used by other researchers, practitioners, or public partners.

 [Get in touch through the contact form](#contact)